TheShepherdJournal/mmj-072018/_posts/2018-08-05-shepherd-youth-football-fundraiser.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>Proceeds from the sale go towards the cost of football registration and uniforms.
-If you are interested, just talk to the parent of a Youth Football athlete.</p>
+If you are interested, just talk to the parent of a Youth Football athlete.
+The sale of the discount cards will continue until August 9.</p>
 <!-- /wp:paragraph -->

 <!-- wp:image {"id":350} -->